 4. The Five Whys

 This tool provides an in-depth understanding of a problem.
-By asking "Why?" five times, we drill down to the real root of the issue.
+By asking "Why?" five times, we drill down to the real root cause of the issue.
 The following example illustrates how this simple technique works:

 “There were not as many volunteers under the age of 25 at the event as expected”: